pascalmermeold/dapperdoe/readme.md

 You just need to add the attribute "data-preview" to make DapperDoe aware that this snippet must be added in the sidebar.
 The value of `data-preview` is the path to the snippet's image preview that will appear in the sidebar (typically a screenshot of the result, you can check the png files in `/bootstrap/snippets/` to see an example).

-In order to tell Dapper Doe that text tags can be edited, you mush add the `dd_text` class to them.
+In order to tell Dapper Doe that text tags can be edited, you must add the `dd_text` class to them.
 For example `<h1 class="dd_text">Hello, world!</h1>` will trigger the text editor when text is selected.

 ####Call DapperDoe